An efficient dual-branch framework via implicit self-texture enhancement for arbitrary-scale histopathology image super-resolution: Introduction

-Super-resolution (SR) techniques based on deep learning can accurately map a single low-resolution (LR) image to a high-resolution (HR) image \cite{li2021single,lim2017enhanced,mukherjee2018convolutional}, which is an effective way to solve this problem.
-In pathological image super-resolution, Mukherjee et al. \cite{mukherjee2018convolutional} used convolutional neural networks (CNNs) and upsampling layers to generate high-resolution images, and KNN was used to enhance the output results.
-Li et al. \cite{li2021single} used a U-Net-based generative adversarial network for super-resolution image generation and used curriculum learning as the training strategy.
-As shown in Figure 1 (a), although these methods achieve good performance, they can only be trained and tested at a fixed integer magnification, and the network needs to be retrained at a specific magnification if other magnifications are needed.
-However, in clinical pathological diagnosis, doctors usually need to continuously zoom in and out of sections at different magnifications, so the applicability of these models is greatly limited.
-Unfortunately, to our knowledge, there are currently no models that can achieve arbitrary-scale super-resolution for pathology images.
+Super-resolution (SR) algorithms based on deep learning can accurately map a single LR image to an HR image \cite{li2021single,lim2017enhanced,mukherjee2018convolutional}.
+Recently, deep learning-based methods have been widely applied in histopathology image SR. Most approaches construct a large dataset of LR-HR image pairs to train neural networks in an end-to-end manner.
+The trained neural networks can generate HR images with input LR images.
+For example, Mukherjee et al. \cite{mukherjee2018convolutional} utilized a convolutional neural network with an upsampling layer to produce SR images.
+Chen et al. \cite{chen2020joint} proposed a spatial wavelet dual-stream network to perform the SR image generation.
+As shown in Fig. \ref{fig1}(a), although these methods demonstrate commendable performance, they can only be trained and tested at a fixed integer scale, and the network needs to be retrained at a specific scale if other scaling factors are needed.
+However, in clinical pathological diagnosis, doctors usually need to continuously zoom in and out of sections at different scaling factors, so the applicability of these models is greatly limited.
+Unfortunately, to our knowledge, there are currently no models that can achieve arbitrary-scale SR for histopathology images.

-Recently, inspired by implicit neural networks \cite{sitzmann2020implicit,tancik2020fourier,mildenhall2021nerf}, some studies have pioneered arbitrary-scale super-resolution for natural images.
-For example, LIIF \cite{chen2021learning} represents 2D images as latent code through an encoder and maps the input coordinates and corresponding latent variables to RGB values through an MLP-based decoding function, enabling image super-resolution at arbitrary scales.
-As shown in Figure 1(c), although these methods can be directly applied to pathology images, they do not consider the texture characteristics of pathology images and can only achieve sub-optimal performance.
-As shown in Figure 1(b), unlike natural images, pathology images contain a large amount of fine-grained cell morphology and repetition.
-Better reconstructing the special image texture at arbitrary scales is essential in pathology image super-resolution.
+Recently, inspired by implicit neural representation (INR) \cite{sitzmann2020implicit,tancik2020fourier,mildenhall2021nerf}, some studies have pioneered arbitrary-scale SR for natural images\cite{chen2021learning,lee2022local}.
+For example, Chen et al. \cite{chen2021learning} proposed the local implicit image function (LIIF), which represents 2D images as latent code through an encoder and maps the input coordinates and corresponding latent variables to RGB values through the decoding function based on the multilayer perceptron (MLP), enabling image SR at arbitrary scales.
+As shown in Fig. \ref{fig1}(b), although these methods can be directly applied to histopathology images, they do not account for the unique texture characteristics of histopathology images, resulting in sub-optimal performance.
+As shown in Fig. \ref{fig1}(d), histopathology images contain a large amount of fine-grained cell morphology and repetition, unlike natural images.
+Better reconstructing the unique texture characteristics at arbitrary scales is essential for histopathology image SR.